spe301/Potosnail/README.md

      output: The best sklearn model suitable for the task

 2. DeepLearning
-  * Powers
-    input: n(any positive integer)
-    output: how many times n is divisible by 2
   * DeepTabularRegression
     input: nodes(n nodes you want in the 1st layer), activation, regularizer, stacking(make first 2 layers the same), dropout (true or false), nlayers, closer(extra layer before output layer), loss, optimizer, y_col(same as target_str)